Plant Sale on Sundays

-Our organic growers are selling plants each Sunday outside the main gates – we have a variety of ornamentals and edibles for sale.
-Our volunteers have been making cuttings from plants around the site and the palm house so you can grow them at home.
+We have also a variety of ornamentals and edibles for sale.
+Our volunteers have been taking cuttings from plants around the site and the palm house so you can grow them at home.
 There are also herbs and seasonal fruits and vegetables.

 Food and horticulture volunteering opportunities at Wolves Lane provide you with the chance to spend time with nature, have fun, get active, share your knowledge and meet new people.